flipperdevices/flipperzero-firmware/documentation/file_formats/NfcFileFormats.md

     Filetype: Flipper NFC device
     Version: 4
-    # Device type can be ISO14443-3A, ISO14443-4A, Mifare Ultralight, Mifare Classic, Mifare DESFire
+    # Device type can be ISO14443-3A, ISO14443-4A, NTAG/Ultralight, Mifare Classic, Mifare DESFire
     Device type: ISO14443-4A
     # UID is common for all formats
     UID: 04 48 6A 32 33 58 80